openedx/openedx-k8s-harmony/README.md

 ## Configuration Reference

-### Multi-tenant Elasticsearch
+### Multi-tenant Elasticsearch (Deprecated)

+Note: this is not required nor recommended for "Sumac" and newer versions of Open edX, which use Meilisearch instead of Elasticsearch.

-Tutor creates an Elasticsearch pod as part of the Kubernetes deployment.
+For "Redwood" versions of Open edX, Tutor creates an Elasticsearch pod as part of the Kubernetes deployment.
 Depending on the number of instances, memory and CPU use can be lowered by running a central ES cluster instead of an ES pod for every instance.

-**Please note that this will only work for "Redwood" version and later.
-The OpenSearch implementation is not yet confirmed to work as expected.**

 To enable set `elasticsearch.enabled=true` in your `values.yaml` and deploy the chart.